gordondhuang/gordondhuang/README.md

 # My Personal Website

 ### Welcome to the repository of my personal website.
-I designed and created this website as a fun project and
-### to display my skills in html, css, javascript, and react.
+I designed and created this website as a fun project and as way to display my skills in html, css, javascript, and react.

 <!--
 **GordonDHuang/gordondhuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.